sass/node-sass/src/libsass/docs/dev-ast-memory.md

 a raw pointer not under any control is assigned to a reference counted object (`XYZ_Obj = XYZ_Ptr`).
 From that point on memory will be automatically released once the object goes out of scope (but only if the reference counter reaches zero).
-Main point beeing, you don't have to worry about memory management yourself.
+Main point being, you don't have to worry about memory management yourself.

 ### Object detach